 - an approved foster carer who is between placements but only for up to 52 weeks from the end of the last placement

 - a newly approved foster carer for up to 52 weeks from the date of approval if no child is placed with them during that time

 Rooms used by students and members of the armed or reserve forces will not be counted as ‘spare’ if they’re away and intend to return home.

-- the Local Housing Allowance (LHA) Limit - find out how many bedrooms you’re eligible for and your LHA rate based on where you live and how big your property and family are
+- your household size - find out how many bedrooms you’re eligible for and your LHA rate

 - your income - including benefits, pensions and savings (over £6,000)